-Possible selection for AUX output (potential free variable relay)
+Possible selections for AUX output

-It is possible to have an external connection through the relay function via a potential-free variable relay (max 2 A) on the input circuit board (AA3), terminal block X7.
+It is possible to have an external connection through the relay function via a potential-free switching relay (max.
+2 A) on the input board (AA3), terminal block X7.
+The function must be activated in menu 5.4.